bgamari/ghc-wiki-import/ghc-kinds/kind-inference.md

 Combine (BASELINE), for the CUSK stuff, with (PARGEN) for type with partial kind signatures.
+This would type the most programs, but is the most complicated.

 ## Type signatures